dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

   }
 ```

-We will add an `Authorization` header to our `getPrivateDeals()` request using the token stored in local storage.
-Now when a call is made to the private route in our API, we will automatically append the `access_token` to the call.
+We will add an `Authorization` header to our `getPrivateDeals()` request using the token from the authentication service.
+Now when a call is made to the private route in our API, we will automatically append the `authService.accessToken` to the call.
 Let's try it out in the next section to make sure that it works.

 ### Putting it all Together